JAlcocerT/JAlcocerT/content/blog/tinker-racing.md

 The Go Pro GPS' Telemetry is great.

+And now you can plot it with garmin virb or with any ot the seen custom ways.

+To share your videos without loosing metadata, use localsend, [snapdrop](https://github.com/SnapDrop/snapdrop) or **[pairdrop](https://github.com/schlagmichdoch/pairdrop)**

 **Next steps**

 If anything, when doing sth related to racing + Data *will probably be* a Desktop App to embed the cool telemetry seen here!